octobercms/october/modules/backend/widgets/table/README.md

 Cell processors should use the table's `setCellValue()` method to update the value in the table.
 The table class, in turn, will commit the changes to the data source when the user navigates to another row, on the pagination event, search or form submit.
 The `setCellValue()` should be the only way to update the table data by cell processors.

 Cell processors should register delegated events to detect user's interaction with the cells they responsible for.
 The processors should unregister any event handlers in the `dispose()` method.
 The even handlers should be registered for the widgwet's top element, not for the table, as the table could be rebuilt completely on pagination, search, and other cases.
+The `click` and `keydown` events are dispatched to cell processors by the table class automatically and don't require extra handlers.

 ### Removing editors from the table